hoprnet/hoprd-sdk-python/docs/MessagesApi.md

 # **send_message**
 > SendMessageResponse send_message(body)

-Send a message to another peer using a given path.
+Send a message to another peer using the given path.

-Send a message to another peer using a given path.
+Send a message to another peer using the given path.
 The message can be sent either over a specified path or using a specified number of HOPS, if no path is given.

 ### Example
 ```python